Ellery Schempp: Activism

 On November 26, 1956, Schempp staged a protest against the school requiring that each student read 10 Bible passages and the Lord's Prayer each day during homeroom.
 That day he brought a copy of the Qur'an and read from it; for this he was sent to the principal's office.
 With the help of his father, Edward Schempp, and the American Civil Liberties Union, they sued the Abington School district over their policy of mandatory Bible readings.

 To maintain standing in the case, Schempp (and later his younger siblings Roger and Donna) continued to fight this policy in the courts over several years.
 The Schempps were Unitarian Universalists, a theologically liberal religious community.
 The case was eventually decided in Schempps's favor by the Supreme Court in 1963, five years after he had graduated from high school.
 The precedent that this decision established, that the public school does not have the right to sponsor religious exercises and then pressure students to take part in them has appeared time and time again in every church-state case focusing on religion in public schools.

 Schempp considers himself to be an atheist, but supports the Unitarian Universalist organizations and is a strong supporter of the ACLU and of the separation of church and state.
 He is a popular speaker at Unitarian Universalist and secular humanist meetings, where he speaks about his landmark protest as well as the current state of democracy, the Constitution, and the Bill of Rights.
 As of 2011, he was still active in the Bedford Unitarian Universalist church near his home.

 Schempp is a member of the American Humanist Association, the Freedom from Religion Foundation, and Americans United for the Separation of Church and State.
 In 1996, he received the Religious Liberty Award from Americans United.
+In 2005, he received the Humanist Religious Liberty Award from AHA.
 He is on the advisory board of the Secular Student Alliance and the Secular Coalition for America.
 He has traveled throughout the country talking about his experiences.

 In 2002, Schempp was elected to Abington Senior High School's hall of fame for his accomplishments in physics.
 In his acceptance speech, he said that "When I left Abington in 1958, it wasn’t clear that Abington ever wanted to see me again".
 The award did include the notation “Initiated school prayer suit against Abington which was eventually decided by U.S. Supreme Court in 1963.”